 When it comes to sweet drinks, Whipple’s recommendations go even further.
 “Kids under the age of two should not be having any kind of juice or sweetened beverage at all,” he says.
 “Above the age of two you can begin to incorporate about a 4 ounce portion of juice.”
 Even then, these sweet drinks should be consumed with other kinds of more nutritious food.
 “The chewing process helps produce saliva, which helps reduce the residues left by those foods,” Whipple explains.

 “I want to remind parents that they do have the tools and resources provided to them to make healthy decisions”, Whipple says.
 “They just have to know how to access that information.”
 To illustrate, he gives the example of a can of pineapple juice.

 The small can might make it seem like a good snack for a child, but the nutrition label tells a different story.
 As a test for sweet drinks, Whipple recommends measuring out the amount of sugar in a drink visually.
 By dividing grams of sugar in the drink by 4, you get the teaspoons of sugar in the drink, giving you and your child a physical demonstration of the amount of sugar.

-If you liked this entry in our series pediatric dentists in Philadelphia, stay tuned for Part Three: Pediatric Dental Care for Infants, and Your First Visit.
+If you liked this entry in our pediatric dentists in Philadelphia series, stay tuned for Part Three: Pediatric Dental Care for Infants, and Your First Visit.
 And if you missed part one on pediatric brushing and flossing tips, read it here!

 And don’t stop there!
-Be sure to take advantage of our complimentary pediatric dentistry resource on preparing for pediatric dentist visits, preventative care, and more: Download here!
+Be sure to take advantage of our complimentary pediatric dentistry resource on preparing for pediatric dentist visits, preventative care, and more which you can download here!